Which of the following statements best explains the relationship ... | Channels for Pearson+

 Multiple Choice

-Which of the following statements best explains the relationship between the question and hypothesis steps in the scientific method?
+Which of the following statements best explains the relationship between muscular strength and muscular endurance in the context of human metabolism?

 A